ljrk0/Framework_Laptop_11th_Gen_Intel_Core_BIOS_3.19_EFI/README.md

 ## Updating the Firmware

+**Warning:**
+As mentioned earlier, the updater, by defaults, runs untrusted binaries to update the CSME.
+Do so at your own risk.
+You can skip running the CSME update by stubbing the `FWUpdLcl.efi` as explained below.

-### UEFI Shell Method
+### UEFI Method \#1: USB Drive

 Move all files from `efi_root` on a FAT formatted USB drive and boot it.
 The installer should start automatically and update both the BIOS to 3.19 and the CSME.

+**Optionally skip CSME update:**
 If you do not trust the CSME Updater `FWUpdLcl.efi` contained in here, just overwrite it with any other binary such as the BIOS Updater `H2OFFT-Sx64.efi`.
 This will allow the BIOS Update to continue but the CSME Update will be skipped (the updater only checks for existence of the file).

-**Without USB Drive:**
-If you do not have USB drive with you, you can use the EFI System Partition and EFI Shell.
+**Without USB Drive:** If you do not have USB drive with you, you can use the EFI System Partition and EFI Shell as shown in the next method.

+### UEFI Method \#2: ESP

 1. Place the files onto your EFI System Partition (ESP)
 2. Download and extract an EFI Shell, e.g., from the ArchLinux repos: